-Because the emergency back-up generator emissions associated with any other sites would occur on an infrequent basis and public data about these emissions and related site operations is limited, it is not possible to include these sites in the modelling assessment.
-In any event, according to Appendix E of the EPA guidance note AG4, cumulative assessments are only required for facilities that will emit over 100 tonnes of a regulated pollutant per annum; due to the infrequent usage of the emergency back-up generators, it is unlikely that 100 tonnes/annum of NO2 or any other regulated pollutant would be emitted from any individual site.
-Thus, as per the EPA guidance, a cumulative impact assessment of the subject site and the nearby data storage facilities is not required.
+Because the emergency back-up generator emissions associated with these additional data storage facilities occur on an infrequent basis and public data about these emissions and related site operations is limited, it is not possible to include these sites in the modelling assessment.
+In any event, according to Appendix E of the EPA guidance note $AG4^{(2)}$, cumulative assessments are only required for facilities that will emit over 100 tonnes of a regulated pollutant per annum; due to the infrequent usage of the emergency back-up generators, it is unlikely that 100 tonnes/annum of NO_2 or any other regulated pollutant would be emitted from any individual site.
+Thus as per the EPA guidance, a cumulative impact assessment of the subject site and the pearby data storage facilities is not required.

-Assessment Of The Facility Air Quality Impact
+Assessment of The Facility

-The NO2 modelling results at the worst-case location at and beyond the site boundary are based on the operation of the back-up diesel generations for 72 hours per year using the USEPA methodology outlined within the guidance document titled 'Additional Clarification Regarding Application of Appendix W Modelling Guidance for the 1-Hour National Ambient Air Quality Standard' as well as considering scheduled weekly testing and quarterly maintenance testing of all back-up generators from the Facility (Buildings A and B, permitted Buildings C and D and Buildings E and F).
+The NO2 modelling results at the worst-case location at and beyond the site boundary are based on the operation of 63 of the 70 no. back-up diesel generations for 72 hours per year using the USEPA methodology outlined within the guidance document titled 'Additional Clarification Regarding Application of Appendix W Modelling Guidance for the 1-Hour National Ambient Air Quality Standard' as well as considering scheduled weekly testing and quarterly maintenance testing of all 70 no. back-up generators from the Facility.

 The results indicate that the ambient ground level concentrations are in compliance with the relevant air quality standards for NO_2 .
-For the worst-case year, emissions from the site lead to an ambient NO_2 concentration (including background) which is 58% of the maximum ambient 1-hour limit value (measured as a 99.8th percentile) and 79% of the annual limit value at the worst-case off-site receptor.
+For the worst-case year, emissions from the site lead to an ambient NO_2 concentration (including background) which is 64% of the maximum ambient 1-hour limit value (measured as a 99.8th percentile) and 73% of the annual limit value at the worst-case off-site receptor.

-The UK EA assessment methodology determined that in any year, the diesel generators can run for 79 hours before there is a likelihood of an exceedance at the nearest residential receptor (at a 98th percentile confidence level).
+The UK EA assessment methodology determined that in any year, the diesel generators can run for 58 hours before there is a likelihood of an exceedance at the nearest residential receptor (at a 98th percentile confidence level).